raymiamis/stale/README.md

 ## Features

 - Web content rendering with JavaFX WebView
+- Shows the darkmode version of the website if available
 - Multi-tab support
-- Simple and clean UI 😂 (still under development)
+- Simple & dark UI

 ---